 Taitung Tianhou Temple Introduction

-The history of Taitung Tianhou Temple dates back to the 15th year of the Guangxu Era (1889).
-Zhang Zhaolian, the then governor of Qing Dynasty, proposed the construction of the temple as a way to express gratitude to the Mazu (the Goddess of the Sea) for providing a spring that helped rescue the government troops during the Dazhuang Incident.
-He donated part of his monthly salary for this purpose and received a plaque from Emperor Guangxu inscribed with "You Cheng Zhao Ling," which still hangs in the Tianhou Temple today.
-It is the only official Mazu temple from the Qing Dynasty in Eastern Taiwan.
-Taitung Tianhou Temple has a vibrant incense offering tradition.
-It served as a faith center for early immigrants and Han settlements during the Qing Dynasty and the Japanese occupation periods.
-Today, it still hosts various folk festivals, such as Mazu's birthday, Lantern Festival deity parades, and the large-scale "Qingjiao" (ceremony for peace) held every 12 years, which is an annual religious event in the Taitung area.
-Not only local residents participate, but many visitors from outside the area also join in the celebrations.
-In addition to the Mazu, the temple's Yuexia Old Man (God of Marriage) is also well-known for his effectiveness in matchmaking, attracting many young men and women seeking romantic relationships.
-After visiting the temple, there are several coffee shops in the nearby streets, managed by dedicated owners that offer hand-brewed coffee and desserts.
-Every Sunday, the nearby Siwei Night Market comes alive with various food stalls offering everything from snacks to Indigenous barbecue, along with game booths featuring ring toss and balloon shooting, ensuring a good time for both adults and children.
+Taitung Tianhou Temple's history dates back to the 15th year of the Guangxu era (1889).
+Zhang Zhaolian, the Qing Dynasty's governor at the time, donated his monthly salary to propose the construction of the temple in gratitude for the Heavenly Mother saving the military during the Dazhuang incident.
+He was granted a plaque inscribed "Youcheng Zhaoling" by Emperor Guangxu, which still hangs in the Tianhou Temple today, making it the only official Mazu temple in Eastern Taiwan from the Qing Dynasty.
+Taitung Tianhou Temple has a rich tradition of worship, serving as a faith center for early immigrants and Han settlements during the Qing and Japanese colonial periods.
+It frequently hosts various folk festivals, such as Mazu's birthday, Lantern Festival processions, and the large-scale Peace and Purification Ceremony held every 12 years, which is an annual religious event in Taitung.
+Not only local residents participate, but many pilgrims from outside Taitung also join the festivities.
+In addition to the Heavenly Mother, the Yuexia Old Man at Taitung Tianhou Temple is also well-known for his effectiveness, attracting many young men and women who come to seek romantic relationships.
+After worshipping, visitors can find several well-managed cafes in the nearby streets offering hand-brewed coffee and desserts.
+Every Sunday, the Siwei Night Market next to the Tianhou Temple comes alive with various snacks, indigenous barbecues, ring toss, balloon shooting, and many other game stalls, providing entertainment for both adults and children.